merkllab/motif_reuse/README.md

 # Supplementary Data
 This repository contains supplemantary data for the publication

-"Evidence for the preferential reuse of sub-domain motifs in primordial protein folds"
+"Evidence for the preferential reuse of sub-domain motifs in primordial protein folds".

 DOI: 10.1002/prot.26089